 If you’ve checked all of these items off, you’ve just spent a perfect day or night at one of Berlin’s most picturesque and romantic Christmas markets, the Weihnachtsmarkt Schloss Charlottenburg.

-Berlin Christmas Market Guide, Weihnachtsmarkt Schloss Charlottenburg
+Xmas Market Guide: Weihnachtsmarkt Schloss Charlottenburg

-Already one of Berlin’s premier tourist attractions, Schloss Charlottenburg becomes all the more spectacular once it’s been set-up for it’s annual Christmas market.
+Already one of Berlin’s premier tourist attractions, Schloss Charlottenburg becomes all the more spectacular once it’s been set up for its annual Christmas market.
 It not only attracts tourists, but locals as well who come with their family and friends to enjoy the welcoming, warm, and festive experience.

 Recommended reading: For more information on Berlin Christmas markets, check out advice from locals including the Berlin Christmas Markets: A Beginner’s Guide and The Best Five Christmas Markets in Berlin.

 Nighttime is the best time to visit, as the castle is illuminated with various colors, and the stalls, children’s rides, and other buildings are covered with swathes of twinkling fairy lights.

 Eat All the Sausages and Drink All the Wine